V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 * Now remove the rails and snug up the screw in the bottom of the corner pieces.

 !!!
 Tip
-    This screw is tightened after the leg locks so the bottom corner will correctly and fully seat on the angled joint between the two parts.
-If you tighten the bottom first you might have a hard time locking the leg into place or the bottom corner could come loose.
+    This screw is tightened after the Leg Locks so the Corner Bottom will correctly and fully seat on the angled joint between the two parts.
+If you tighten the bottom first you might have a hard time locking the leg into place or the Corner Bottom could come loose.
 ___

 ## Leveling